-In residence halls:
+In Residential Communities:

 - Assailants target residences where doors and windows are left unlocked or unsecured.
-Always lock residence and apartment doors and windows when at home and when you leave. - Communicate with your roommate on safety issues. - Report suspicious persons or activity immediately. - Report doors, windows, lights or locks in need of repair. - Keep valuables out of sight. - Don't prop open exterior doors or allow someone to "piggy back" behind you into the residence hall.
+Always lock residence and apartment doors and windows when at home and when you leave. - Communicate with your roommate on safety issues. - Report suspicious persons or activity immediately. - Report doors, windows, lights or locks in need of repair. - Keep valuables out of sight. - Don't prop open exterior doors or allow someone to "piggy back" behind you into the residential community.